Fundamental solutions of an extended hydrodynamic model in two dimensions: Derivation, theory, and applications: Rarefied gas flow between two non-coaxial cylinders

 \subsection{Results and discussion}

-We have computed the results numerically by taking the parameters as $\Delta\tau=1$, $N_b = N_s = 100$, $r_1=1$, $r_2=2$, $s_1=0.5$, $s_2=4$.
-In all the figures below, the solid lines represent the results obtained with the MFS in the present work and the symbols denote the data taken from Ref.~[\onlinecite{Aoki_Sone_1989}], which were obtained using the linearized BGK model.
+We have computed the results numerically by taking the parameters as $\Delta\tau=1$, $N_b = N_s = 100$, $r_1=1$, $r_2=2$, $s_1=0.5$ and $s_2=4$.
+In all the figures (except for Fig.~\ref{fig:NS_stream}) below, the solid lines represent the results obtained with the MFS applied on the CCR model in the present work and the symbols denote the data taken from Ref.~[\onlinecite{Aoki_Sone_1989}], which were obtained using the linearized BGK model.

-Figure~\ref{fig:vel} illustrates the variation of the tangential component of the (dimensionless) velocity on the right halves of the inner (top row) and outer (bottom row) circles associated with the respective cylinders with respect to the angle $\theta$, which is the angle measured from the negative $y$-axis anticlockwise around the center of the inner circle as shown in Fig~\ref{fig:noncoaxial_discr}.
+Figure~\ref{fig:vel} illustrates the variation of the tangential component of the (dimensionless) velocity on the right halves of the inner (top row) and outer (bottom row) circles associated with the respective cylinders with respect to the angle $\theta$, which is the angle measured from the negative $y$-axis anticlockwise around the center of the inner circle as shown in Fig.~\ref{fig:noncoaxial_discr}.
 The angle has been taken in this way in order to maintain the geometrical similarity with Ref.~[\onlinecite{Aoki_Sone_1989}].
 The unit tangential directions on the inner and outer circles are marked in Fig~\ref{fig:noncoaxial_discr} with blue arrows.
 Figure~\ref{fig:vel} shows that the tangential components of the velocity for both inner and outer circles remain zero at $\theta = 0$ and $\theta = \pi$ and that they attain the maximum values somewhere in $(0, \pi/2)$.
 Furthermore, the value of $\theta$ at which the maximum is attained also shifts more toward $\theta = \pi/2$ on increasing the value of the Knudsen number.
 Figure~\ref{fig:vel} evinces that the results from the MFS applied on the CCR model (solid lines) are in reasonably good agreement with those from the linearized BGK model for small Knudsen numbers (green lines and symbols) and that the differences between the results from both methods become more and more prominent with increasing Knudsen numbers (red and blue lines and symbols), where the present method starts overpredicting the results, though the trends from both methods remain qualitatively similar to each other even for high Knudsen numbers.
+The reason for these quantitative mismatches for large Knudsen numbers is attributed to the limitation of the CCR model in capturing the Knudsen layers, which are more conspicuous near the boundaries for large Knudsen numbers.
+The thickness of the Knudsen layers increases with increasing the Knudsen number \cite{Struchtrup2008}, which renders larger deviations in the tangential component of the velocity near the inner and outer walls of the cylinders with increasing the Knudsen number.